Shamil Basayev: 2002

 In January 2002, Basayev's father, Salman, was reputedly killed by Russian forces.
 This has not been independently confirmed.
 Shamil's younger brother, Shirvani, was reported killed by the Russians in 2000, but is, according to numerous accounts, actually living in exile in Turkey where he is involved in coordination of the activities of the diaspora.

 In May, the Russian side declared Basayev "dead".
 The Russian military had also made several claims about Basayev's alleged death in the past.

 Around 2 November 2002, Basayev claimed on a militant website that he was responsible for the Moscow theater hostage crisis (although the siege was led by Movsar Barayev) in which 50 Chechens held about 800 people hostage; Russian forces later stormed the building using gas, killing the Chechens and more than 100 hostages.
-Basayev also tendered his resignation from all posts in Maskhadov's government apart from the reconnaissance and sabotage battalion.
+He is regarded as the mastermind of the crisis.
+He also tendered his resignation from all posts in Maskhadov's government apart from the reconnaissance and sabotage battalion.
 He defended the operation but asked Maskhadov for forgiveness for not informing him of it.
 The answer to who was behind the hostage taking, however, is not so clear – some dissidents claim, including Alexander Litvinenko, was that the FSB was behind the Moscow theater incident.

 On 27 December 2002, Chechen suicide bombers rammed vehicles into the republic's government headquarters in Grozny, bringing down the four-story building and killing about 80 people.
 Basayev claimed responsibility, published the video of the attack, and said he personally triggered the bombs by remote control.